gravitational/teleport/rfd/xxxx-machine-id-anonymous-telemetry.md

 - `helper`: optional string indicating if a helper is invoking `tbot`.
 For
   example: `gha:teleport-actions/auth`
-- `helper_version`: optional string indicating the version of the helper that invoking `tbot`.
+- `helper_version`: optional string indicating the version of the helper that invoking `tbot`
-- `destinations_configured`: a count of total destinations configured.
+- `destinations_configured`: a count of total destinations configured
-- `destinations_configured_database_access`: a count of Database Access destinations configured.
+- `destinations_configured_database_access`: a count of Database Access destinations configured
-- `destinations_configured_kubernetes_access`: a count of Kubernetes Access destinations configured.
+- `destinations_configured_kubernetes_access`: a count of Kubernetes Access destinations configured
 - `destinations_configured_application_access`: a count of Application Access destinations configured.